ianmackenzie/elm-geometry/CONTRIBUTING.md

     `npm install -g elm-test`, then run `elm-test` from the root directory of this repository to run all the tests from the command line.

-When writing your code, try to follow existing code style as much as possible - in particular, this means:

-  - Use [`elm-format`](https://github.com/avh4/elm-format) to format your code.
-  - Wrap code to 80 columns.

-If you are fixing a bug, please add a test that catches the bug to the relevant file in the `tests` subdirectory, then add your fix and verify that the test now passes.
+If you are working on fixing a bug, please first add a test that catches the bug to the relevant file in the `tests` subdirectory, then add your fix and verify that the test now passes.
 If you are adding a new feature, writing tests for your feature is appreciated but not mandatory.

-Don't worry too much about writing documentation - small fixes for things like typos and formatting are certainly welcome, but I would prefer to write the bulk of the documentation myself to ensure a consistent style and tone throughout.
+## Git commits

 Git commit messages should follow [the seven rules of a great Git commit message](https://chris.beams.io/posts/git-commit/#seven-rules):